yanann/yanann.github.io/index.md

 ## Background

+Product manager with technical background and strategy experience.
+Prior work experience includes Addepar (internship), JPMorgan Chase, and Goldman Sachs.
+Select projects include:

+* Conducting user research, roadmapping, and MVP feature specifications (Addepar)
+* Creating product strategy for small business loan product at (JPMorgan Chase)
+* Proposing new pricing strategy for small business payments (JPMorgan Chase)
+* Managing cross-functional team to create multi-dimensional P&L database

-Graduated from Harvard University in 2014 with a degree in Psychology and minor in Computer Science.
-Professional experience in strategy, analytics, and financial planning at Goldman Sachs' Investment Management division.
-Currently working as an internal consultant at Chase focusing on the payments industry.
+Currently pursuing an MBA at HBS.
+Graduated from Harvard in 2014 in Psychology with a minor in Computer Science

 ## Coding samples